NewsKit Design System

 To help raise NewsKit’s profile I spoke about the system at various events including Converge in San Francisco and on podcasts like zeroheight’s Design Ops Island Discs.
 The NewsKit team hosted the YLD Design Systems London meetup at our offices in London Bridge which proved a successful community event.
 I also ran the NewsKit twitter account, alongside our engineer Luke Finch, where we endeavoured to grow NewsKit's audience through the medium of bad puns 😀

-It's been a real privilege to represent NewsKit and help bring awareness to the team’s achievements.
+It's was a real privilege to work with such a talented bunch, to represent NewsKit and help bring awareness to the team’s achievements.

 ☞ We won an award!